-Euro Centre Fang is the first official European language school in Northern Chiang Mai Province, covered in Fang, Mae Ai, and Chaiprakarn Districts, established on 16 June 2014, authenticated by the Office of Private Education Commission, Chiang Mai Provincial Education Office under the Ministry of Education of Thailand.
+Euro Centre Fang is the first official European language school in the northern of Chiang Mai Province, covered in the districts of Fang, Mae Ai, and Chaiprakarn, authenticated by the Office of Private Education Commission, Chiang Mai Provincial Education Office under the Ministry of Education of Thailand.

 For the inspiration to share the language experience following the school’s motto: “Learn the language to open the world” is a chance for learners; students or adults can be widened up by languages and achieve the goals in the future